Common Knee Injuries in Sports

 What Are the Most Common Knee Injuries in Sports?

 The most common sports-related knee injuries are sprains and tears of connective tissues (particularly the ACL and the meniscus).
-Many sports knee injuries can involve more than one part of the joint, however.
-The first signs of many different issues with the knee joint are pain and swelling.
+However, many sports knee injuries can involve more than one part of the joint.
+The first signs of many issues with the knee joint are pain and swelling.

-While for many athletes, getting back in the game quickly is a priority, it’s vital to determine what kind of injury is causing symptoms so that you can get the best treatment and avoid long-term issues with your knees.
+While getting back in the game quickly is a priority for many athletes, it’s vital to determine what kind of injury is causing symptoms so you can get the best treatment and avoid long-term issues with your knees.

 1. Torn Meniscus

 A meniscus tear is one of the most common sports-related knee injuries.
 The meniscus is the cartilage that provides a cushion between the two bones that meet in a joint.
-In the knee, there are two menisci that cushion the tibia (shinbone) and femur (thigh bone).
+In the knee, two menisci cushion the tibia (shinbone) and femur (thigh bone).

-A torn meniscus occurs when the knee is twisted or over-rotated, which is why athletes that play sports that involve pivoting, like basketball, tennis, and football, are often at risk.
+A torn meniscus occurs when the knee is twisted or over-rotated, which is why athletes who play sports that involve pivoting, like basketball, tennis, and football, are often at risk.

 • Pain around the knee